andyatkinson/andyatkinson.github.io/_posts/2024-10-24-rails-world-2024-conference-recap.md

 layout: post
 permalink: /rails-world-2024-conference-recap
 title: 'Rails World 2024 Conference Recap'
-tags: []
+tags: [Ruby on Rails, Ruby, PostgreSQL, Conferences]
 comments: true
-hidden: true
-date: 2024-10-14
+date: 2024-10-17
 ---

-This is Part 1 of my Rails World 2024 Recap, describing some sessions in Day 1, and non-session activities outside of that!
-I'm planning a Part 2 post where I'll cover more of the sessions I missed, once the recordings are published and I've watched them.
+This is Part 1 of my Rails World 2024 Conference Recap, a phrenetic two-day event in Toronto, Canada in September 2024.

+In this post, I'll describe some sessions from Day 1, and non-session activities outside of that!
+In Part 2, I'll cover more of the sessions I missed once I've watched the recordings!

-Rails World for me was all about meeting people, promoting my new book, and generally chatting about how people are using Postgres and Rails.
+As a book author and consultant, the focus for Rails World for me was on meeting people, raising awareness about my book, and generally chatting about how people are using Postgres and Rails.
+As a long-time Ruby community member, it was great to catch up with a lot of industry friends.

+As a first time Rails World visitor, I was really impressed with the energy and vibes.

 Let's get into it.